DiazzAlejo/timesheet-split/USER_GUIDE.md

    - Click "Browse" to choose where to save results
    - Click "Process PDFs" to start

 **That's it!** No Python, no installations, no external software needed.
+Minimal dependencies, fastest startup, smallest download size.

 ## 📁 **What You Get**